How to look at your energy consumption on the web

 3. Create a new table called DATA to with 2 fields A and B.

-4. On the next page, lets make the field A the field that holds the Power data and lets make the second field B hold the time.
+4. On the next page, lets make field A hold the Power data and field B hold the time.
 Make the power field an int(11) and the time field a bigint(20).
 Set Null to no and Default to None.
 Click Save and then Go.

-5. That's the database ready!
-The next step is to setup a perl script to access and insert values into the database.
+5. That's it, the database is ready.
+The next step is to set up a perl script to access and insert values into the database.

 Setting up a perl script